tredfern/terralien/README.md

 Terralien
 =========

-A prototype of a game that has been kicking around my head for many years.
+A variety of game ideas are in my head and this is a chance to try some things out.
-The goal is to create a real-time strategy game that is not focused on maximizing the effectivness of your clicks but the ability to create and adapt your strategy in a world where the resources and units are regularly changing.
+For now, it's also a point to build out a framework for me to build some games on.

 The Source
 ------------------